bill790/atdocs/hardware/hardware-101.md

 <aside class="note">**Note:** <span>Pull-up and pull-down resistor values are typically between 1kΩ and 10kΩ.</span></aside>

+<aside class="note">**Note:** <span>Pull-up and pull-down resistor values are typically between 1kΩ and 10kΩ.</span></aside>
 As an example, the I<sup>2</sup>C serial bus uses pull-up resistors to keep the clock and data lines stable when the bus is idle.
 Each device added to the bus loads down these lines, making it harder for the pull-up to keep the line at the appropriate level.
 As the number of devices on the bus increases, the strength of the pull-ups must also increase to handle the added load.

+As an example, the I<sup>2</sup>C serial bus uses pull-up resistors to keep the clock and data lines stable when the bus is idle.
+Each device added to the bus loads down these lines, making it harder for the pull-up to keep the line at the appropriate level.
+As the number of devices on the bus increases, the strength of the pull-ups must also increase to handle the added load.

+See [Pull-up Resistors](http://www.electronics-tutorials.ws/logic/pull-up-resistor.html) for more details on applications and calculating the proper values.

 See [Pull-up Resistors](http://www.electronics-tutorials.ws/logic/pull-up-resistor.html) for more details on applications and calculating the proper values.
 ## Signal debounce

 ## 信号抗扰